Warren Buffett and gold

 Warren Buffett says stock returns are outpacing gold’s returns

 Warren Buffett used an initial investment of $10,000 as an example to demonstrate how buying gold with this amount versus buying a stock or index fund would have generated more returns.
 He mentioned a $10,000 investment in the S&P 500 Index fund (SPY) back in 1942 (though he noted that sort of fund did not exist at the time) would be worth $51 million today.
 Investing the same amount in gold would have gotten much lower yields.

 Gold acts as a diversifier in a portfolio

 While Buffett’s approach might be right over the long term, as stocks generate higher returns compared to gold, most investors don’t expect gold to outpace the market returns anyway.
 They hold gold as insurance against a system breakdown, skyrocketing inflation, trade disputes, and geopolitical concerns.
 Even central governments keep a part of their reserves in gold holdings as a hedge against market risks.
-Many hedge fund managers, including Ray Dalio, also suggest investors keep at least 5% to 10% of their portfolio in gold investments.
+Many hedge fund managers suggest investors also keep at least 5% to 10% of their portfolio in gold investments.

 Gold also acts as a great diversifier.
 The above graph shows the correlation coefficient of gold (GLD), the VanEck Vectors Gold Miners ETF (GDX), the S&P 500 (SPY), and the iShares Barclays 20+ Year Treasury Bond ETF (TLT), considering monthly returns for ten years.